Carla's 2019 Legislative Priorities Tracker (updated weekly)

 This bill will end the use of single-use plastic bags that pollute our air and waterways, while also making compliance easier on businesses by stopping the patchwork of municipal policies across the state.

-Status: In House Energy and Environment Committee; Public hearing on 2/19; Work session on 4/4; Energy and Enviornment Committee recommended that HB 2509 pass with amendments: Currently awaiting third reading.
+Status: In House Energy and Environment Committee; Public hearing on 2/19; Work session on 4/4; Energy and Enviornment Committee recommended that HB 2509 pass with amendments; HB 2509 was sent to the Rules Committee where there was a public hearing & work session on 4/22; Passed House on 4/25 and is now in Rules.